 Making smart use of the media can be a highly effective (and cheap!) marketing tool for small firms, but it is surprising how many small business owners don't make the effort, or fail to grab the opportunity.
 They are either scared of talking to the media for fear of being misquoted or represented in a negative way, or they think no-one would be interested in them.
 Here are five mistakes people make that are easy to avoid.

 The more you understand how the journalist thinks, the more likely you are to be able to deliver something he or she is looking for.
 All they want is something that will catch the attention of their readers (or viewers, or listeners).

 So your business on its own may not stand out, but maybe your personal story will be of interest - did you overcome adversity in some way to get going, or did you make a radical career change that people might find fascinating (city trader to sheep farmer, perhaps?).
-Or do you have some strong views about local or industry issues that other people in your area or sector would find interesting and relevant?
-Think as creatively as possible to give them an 'angle'.
+Or do you have views about local or industry issues that other people in your area or sector would find interesting and relevant?
+Think as creatively as possible to create an 'angle'.